Can You Game On A Threadripper Processor?

 • Ebuyer reports that Threadrippers are often unnecessary for gaming because almost any game won’t use most threads.
 You’ll waste the processor’s potential and use it for another purpose.
 While it can almost always get the job done for gamers, a Threadripper will have plenty of its capabilities go to waste.

-The Threadripper is not the best processor for gaming because it is outshined by the Intel i9 and the Ryzen 9.
+The Threadripper is not the best processor for gaming because the Intel i9 and the Ryzen 9 outshine it.
 Furthermore, it does not have the same GHz as some mid-range gaming computers.
 The higher core total allows Threadrippers to shine in software development and other professional scenarios.

 There’s no denying how important the CPU is when building a gaming computer or buying a premade gaming PC.